hlibanya/spirv-simulator/README.md

 };
 ```

+The format of the data must be what the shader expects, eg. if a buffer is bound to a binding with the std430 layout, the data in the byte vectors must obey the rules of that layout.

 And each shader input should be mapped to a compatible member in the input structure.

 entry_point_op_name should be set to the name of the entry point in the shader.